kspr-eth/me/README.md

 ---

 > **Thanks for stopping by!**
-> A star is the best support.
+> A ⭐ is the best support.
 > DM me on X — always open to ideas, collabs, and crypto talks!